 If you’re a beginning baker, you may not be familiar with the term, “shaggy”.
 Look at the photo below for a visual reference.

 The ingredients are combined, but just barely.
-Over mixing sourdough discard pizza dough (or really, any batters or doughs) leads to whatever you’re baking being dry and tough.
+Overmixing sourdough dough (or really, any batters or doughs) leads to dry and tough baking.

 - Let the sourdough discard pizza dough rise for at least 8 hours.

-If you’re wanting to serve pizzas for dinner the same day you make the dough, you’ll want to start pretty early in the morning.
-You need a slow fermentation rise to create a pillowy soft and chewy pizza crust.
+If you want to serve pizza for dinner the same day you make the dough, you’ll want to start pretty early in the morning.
+You need a slow fermentation rise to create a pillowy, soft, and chewy pizza crust.

 The other option is to prepare the dough the night before you want to assemble and bake the sourdough pizza.
-It’s okay to let it rise at room temperature.
-Because there are no dairy products in the mixture, there is nothing that can spoil. - Wait until the sourdough is double its original size before punching it down.
+It needs to rise at room temperature to ferment. - Wait until the sourdough is double its original size before punching it down.

-If you need a visual guide, you can mark the starting level with a piece of masking tape or erasable marker.
+If you need a visual guide, mark the starting level with masking tape or an erasable marker.

 - Portion properly for perfect pizzas!